divega/EntityFramework.Docs/entity-framework/ef6/advanced/disconnected-entities/index.md

 ---
-title: "Entity Framework N-Tier - EF6"
+title: "Working with disconnected entities - EF6"
 author: divega
 ms.date: "2016-10-23"
 ms.prod: "entity-framework"
 ms.author: divega
 ms.manager: avickers
 ms.technology: entity-framework-6
 ms.topic: "article"
 ms.assetid: 12138003-a373-4817-b1b7-724130202f5f
 caps.latest.revision: 3
 ---
-# Entity Framework N-Tier
+# Working with disconnected entities
-In an Entity Framework-based application, a context is responsible for tracking changes in your objects.
-You then use the SaveChanges method to persist the changes to the database.
-When working with N-Tier applications, the entity objects are usually disconnected from the context and you must decide how to track changes and report those changes back to the context.
-This topic discusses different options that are available when using Entity Framework in N-Tier applications.
+In an Entity Framework-based application, a context class is responsible for detecting changes applied to tracked entities.
+Calling the SaveChanges method persists the changes tracked by the context to the database.
+When working with n-tier applications, entity objects are usually modified while disconnected from the context, and you must decide how to track changes and report those changes back to the context.
+This topic discusses different options that are available when using Entity Framework with disconnected entities.

-You can use one of the following options to transfer data between tiers and track changes on a disconnected tier when working with the Entity Framework.

-## ASP.NET Web API
+## Web service frameworks

-ASP.NET Web API is a framework that makes it easy to build HTTP services that reach a broad range of clients, including browsers and mobile devices.
-ASP.NET Web API is an ideal platform for building RESTful applications on the .NET Framework.
-The ASP.NET Web API tooling in Visual Studio makes it easy to scaffold a Web API controller from your Entity Framework model.
-ASP.NET Web API is great if you want a lot of control over how your data is retrieved and saved by clients.
-For more information, see [ASP.NET Web API](http://www.asp.net/web-api).
+Web services technologies typically support patterns that can be used to persist changes on individual disconnected objects.
+For example, ASP.NET Web API allows you to code controller actions that can include calls to EF to persist changes made to an object on a database.
+In fact, the Web API tooling in Visual Studio makes it easy to scaffold a Web API controller from your Entity Framework 6 model.
+For more information, see [using Web API with Entity Framework 6](https://docs.microsoft.com/en-us/aspnet/web-api/overview/data/using-web-api-with-entity-framework/).

-## WCF Data Services

-WCF Data Services enables you to create services that use the Open Data Protocol (OData) to expose and consume data over the Web or intranet.
-OData uses the same Entity Data Model as Entity Framework, making it easy to build an OData end point using your Entity Framework Model.
-WCF Data Services is great if you want a quick and easy way to expose your model and data over the web.
-For more information, see [WCF Data Services](https://msdn.microsoft.com/library/cc668772.aspx).
+Historically, there have been several other Web services technologies that offered integration with Entity Framework, like [WCF Data Services](https://docs.microsoft.com/dotnet/framework/data/wcf/create-a-data-service-using-an-adonet-ef-data-wcf) and [RIA Services](https://docs.microsoft.com/en-us/previous-versions/dotnet/wcf-ria/ee707344(v=vs.91).

-## Entity Framework APIs
+## Low-level EF APIs

-If you don't want to use an existing N-Tier solution, Entity Framework provides APIs that allow you to apply changes made on a disconnected tier.
-You have various design options when it comes to implementing the logic to apply these changes.
-[Programming Entity Framework: DbContext](http://shop.oreilly.com/product/0636920022237.do) by Julia Lerman and Rowan Miller, talks about this subject in great detail.
-For more information, see [Add/Attach and Entity States](../ef6/entity-framework-add-and-attach-and-entity-states.md). ***Be aware that this can be a complex problem to solve and we would recommend using one of the solutions listed above if possible.***
+If you don't want to use an existing n-tier solution, or if you want to customize what happens inside a controller action in a Web API services, Entity Framework provides APIs that allow you to apply changes made on a disconnected tier.
+For more information, see [Add, Attach, and entity state](~/ef6/advanced/change-tracking/add-attach-and-entity-states.md).

 ## Self-Tracking Entities

-There is a Self-Tracking Entities code generation template that can be used with models created using the EF Designer.
-This template will generate entity classes that contain logic to track changes made on a disconnected tier.
-A set of extension methods is also generated to apply those changes to a context. **We no longer recommend using the STE template, it continues to be available to support existing applications - we recommend using one of the solution listed above.** Self-Tracking Entities can not be used with Code First models.
-For more information, see [Self-Tracking Entities](../ef6/entity-framework-self-tracking-entities.md).
+Tracking changes on arbitrary graphs of entities while disconnected from the EF context is a hard problem.
+One of the attempts to solve it was the Self-Tracking Entities code generation template.
+This template generates entity classes that contain logic to track changes made on a disconnected tier as state in the entities themselves.
+A set of extension methods is also generated to apply those changes to a context.

+This template can be used with models created using the EF Designer, but can not be used with Code First models.
+For more information, see [Self-Tracking Entities](self-tracking-entities/index.md).

+> [!IMPORTANT]
+> We no longer recommend using the self-tracking-entities template.
+It will only continue to be available to support existing applications.
+If your application requires working with disconnected graphs of entities, consider other alternatives such as [Trackable Entities](http://trackableentities.github.io/), which is a technology similar to Self-Tracking-Entities that is more actively developed by the community, or writing custom code using the low-level change tracking APIs.